Lazyt3ch/reactjs-random-users/README.md

 ## Technical notes

-*   This web app has been built on React using [facebook/create-react-app](https://github.com/facebook/create-react-app).
+*   This web app is built on React using [facebook/create-react-app](https://github.com/facebook/create-react-app).
 Initially, it was written in JavaScript (ECMAScript 2015+).
-Later, some components from Material-UI were added to ensure the same look and feel when the web app is opened in different browsers.
+Later, some components from [Material-UI](https://material-ui.com/) were added to the project to ensure the same look and feel when the app is opened in different browsers.
 Even later, all of the components were rewritten in TypeScript.

 *   For some reason, when a `user id` is requested, RandomUser.me may return an invalid name—value pair like this: